 This vegan birthday cake is the perfect base recipe for many cake variations.
 Feel free to play around with the recipe and customize it as you wish!

-Want a berry cake?
-Add fresh berries into the cake batter or even the icing.
+Add fresh blueberries into the cake batter or even the icing.

 There are so many possibilities with a recipe like this that truly acts as a blank canvas.